 Click here for more information about upcoming presentations.

-Click here to access information about our award-winning self-guided tour of Worcester's Canal District.
+Click here to access information about our Around the Common Tour as well as our award-winning self-guided tour of Worcester's Canal District.

 "Save the Best to Last"

 Click here to join us!

 Preservation Worcester is excited to have launched our Around the Common self-guided walking tour.

 Preservation Worcester and the Worcester Public Library developed a walking tour of City Hall, Worcester Common, and the area surrounding the Common, which highlights the history and architecture of the Common and the heart of downtown.

 Click here for more information.